Package org.webpki.cbor

 diagnostic notation output.

-Caveat: for reliable conversions, floating point values must
+Caveat: for reliable conversions, floating-point values must

 be aligned with IEEE 754 encoding and rounding rules.

-CBOR Object | Syntax | Notes | Description |
+CBOR | Syntax | Comment | Notes |

 ---|---|---|---|

-7 | Multi-line comment.
-Multi-line comments are treated as whitespace and may thus also be used between CBOR objects. | |
+/ comment text / | Multi-line comment.
+Multi-line comments are treated as whitespace and may thus also be used between CBOR objects. | 6 | |

-Single-line comments may also terminate lines holding regular CBOR items. | |
+# comment text | Single-line comment.
+Single-line comments are terminated by a newline character ('\n') or EOF.
+Single-line comments may also terminate lines holding regular CBOR items. | 6 | |

 integer |